Subdwarf: Hot (blue) subdwarfs

 Hot subdwarfs, of bluish spectral types O and B are an entirely different class of object than cool subdwarfs; they are also called "extreme horizontal-branch stars".

 Hot subdwarf stars represent a late stage in the evolution of some stars, caused when a red giant star loses its outer hydrogen layers before the core begins to fuse helium.

 The reasons for their premature loss of their hydrogen envelope are unclear, but the interaction of stars in a binary star system is thought to be one of the main mechanisms.
 Single subdwarfs may be the result of a merger of two white dwarfs or gravitational influence from substellar companions.
 B-type subdwarfs, being more luminous than white dwarfs, are a significant component in the hot star population of old stellar systems, such as globular clusters and elliptical galaxies.

 Heavy metal subdwarfs

-The heavy metal subdwarfs are a type of hot subdwarf star with high concentrations of heavy metals.
+The heavy metal subdwarfs are a type of hot subdwarf star with high observed concentrations (relative to the Sun) of heavy metals.
 The metals detected include germanium, strontium, yttrium, zirconium and lead.
 Known heavy metal subdwarfs include HE 2359-2844, LS IV-14 116, and HE 1256-2738.
+It is thought that the heavy metal subdwarfs represent a transitional stage between newly-formed He-rich subdwarf stars and the more normal He-poor subdwarfs.

+It is suggested that radiative levitation is responsible for the apparent high concentrations of heavy metals in the stellar photosphere, over production via nucleosynthesis itself, though this remains an open question in the literature.